jvines/astroARIADNE/README.md

 kde = gaussian_kde(teff.values.flatten())
 ```

-As of 1.4.1, the host application can inject the best-fit model SED before
+Since 1.4.1 you can attach the best-fit model SED before exporting, so the
-exporting so the `.nc` file is fully self-contained for visualization:
+`.nc` file carries everything needed to re-plot it:

 ```python
 # Assuming `artist` is an SEDPlotter that has been initialized